The White House declined to buy more of the Pfizer coronavirus vaccine. Here’s where it could go instead.

-Striking images of British people older than 80 getting vaccinated, the first mass-vaccination effort in the West, captured attention around the world a day after news broke that the Trump administration turned down the chance to secure more the of Pfizer vaccine and will likely need to wait until June or July to procure doses beyond their initial order of 100 million, because other countries have snapped up limited supply.
+Striking images of British people older than 80 getting vaccinated, the first mass vaccination effort in the West, captured attention around the world a day after news broke that the Trump administration turned down the chance to secure more of the Pfizer vaccine and will probably need to wait until June or July to procure doses beyond their initial order of 100 million because other countries have snapped up limited supply.

-Trump administration officials defended the decision, noting that the U.S. is at the front of the line for the promising Moderna Vaccine, which is expected to be approved in the coming weeks.
+Trump administration officials defended the decision, noting that the United States is at the front of the line for the promising Moderna vaccine, which is expected to be approved in coming weeks.
 But both vaccines require two doses, meaning the 100 million doses purchased of each will cover two sets of 50 million people, or 100 million total — far short of the entire population.

 Given the Trump administration’s big promises on vaccines, the prospect of limited supply and long waits in the United States will lead to questions about where those doses are going.
 Here is what we know about some of the major orders that have been placed by other countries — and how they plan to roll out the Pfizer vaccine.